huydung/MusicRelaxation/README.md

-﻿# Music Relaxtion
+﻿# Music Relaxation

 ## What it is

-This is a [bada](http://www.bada.com) application that allow user to choose several of her favorite songs; set up a timer, says, 15 minutes; then plays them and enjoy her sleep/relaxtion.
-The music will automatically fade out and stop after the specified time.
+This is a [bada](http://www.bada.com) application that allow user to choose several of her favorite songs; set up a timer, says, 15 minutes; then plays them and enjoy her sleep/relaxation.
+The music will automatically fades out and stops after the specified time.

 This application is built by [huydung](http://www.huydung.com) in 1 day as a demo in "[Introduction to bada development](http://aptech.vn/chi-tiet/3593/Hoc-mien-phi-hoan-toan-lap-trinh-cho-de-yeu-tren-nen-tang-Bada.html)" course at [Hanoi-Aptech](http://www.aptech.vn).